rucio/documentation/docs/operator/transfers/configure_fts3_plugins.md

 This includes things like querying the configuration file, performing a calculation that would not change between different transfers, or hard-coding parameters.

-This is done by including a `init_func` when registing the plugin.
+This is done by including a `init_func` when registering the plugin.

 ```python
 from rucio.transfertool.fts3_plugins import FTS3TapeMetadataPlugin